mitsuhiko/lucumr/2013/7/23/licensing.rst

 This is especially bad in the GPLv3 which picks specific usecases that were relevant at the time the license was written.
 The license might now be absolutely useless for new devices that will come up in a few years.
-At that point it might be absolutely impossible to relicense the software because some contributors might disagree or are no longer available.
+At that point it might be impossible to relicense the software because some contributors might disagree or are no longer available.
 This has been a problem for many years already.
-MariaDB had to rewrite libmysql because it as GPL licensed.
+MariaDB had to rewrite libmysql because it was GPL licensed.
 Xapian is trying for years to get GPL code out of the codebase as the original copyright holders are no longer interested in the project or unavailable.

 What if it will become illegal to sell consumer devices without signature checks for all software running on it.
 What if certification will be